 Loves handles, the fat “that accumulates around the waist that kind of hangs over our pants on the sides,” as Manning puts it, are all but unavoidable if you pack on excess body fat in general.
 “Any increase in body fat will cause the love handles to grow, just like other areas of our body.
 For men, they simply tend to gain weight in the midsection and love handles area.”

 “Our bodies are these amazing machines that have all kinds of built-in mechanisms to keep us from starving, but not a lot of mechanisms built in to keep us from overeating … We have to be diligent about what we eat, how much we eat of it, and how we move our bodies, constantly finding what works best for us.
 It’s important to be open to new ideas of nutrition, exercise, supplements, and even our own lifestyle.”

 Anything you can do that burns calories, from swimming to running to rowing to biking, is going to also burn up some of the fat deposited around your hips.
-And a diet that minimizes the calories you put back in, especially the fat calories, will only make your work more productive.
+And a diet that minimizes the calories you put back in, especially the empty calories, will only make your work that much more productive.

 As for exercises that target love handles, a better approach, Manning says, is “to strengthen your overall core.”

 To that end, he recommends a few specific exercises:

 One of the best ab workouts is the plank, which is a simple exercise in form and a serious challenge in practice.
 In order to perform the exercise, start at the top of a push-up with your body forming a straight line.
 You can choose to stay here or come onto your elbows.
 Ensure that you aren’t letting your hips drop down to protect the lower back.
 Hold well into the burn, then break and repeat.